mikeal/block-box/README.md

-None of these formats were designed to interop with each other except for IPFS/IPLD's CAR format and it's indeterministic and has none of the other features of block-box (but is currently in much broader use since this is literally and idea i just had).
+None of these formats were designed to interop with each other except for IPFS/IPLD's CAR format and it's indeterministic and has none of the other features of block-box (but is currently in much broader use since this is literally an idea i just had).

 # Format